Mira Kunnasluoto: Biography

 She is the second youngest of four sisters.
 Her parents divorced when she was only 3.
-Young, she played guitar and sung at home.
+Young, she played guitar and sang at home.
 Arja Koriseva and Eija Kantola were her favorite Finnish singers, and Kim Wilde, Paul Young, and Madonna her favorite international singers.

 After leaving school, she attended Kuusankoski nursing college, but dropped out after six months.
 She started catering college but also dropped out.
 She trained briefly as a florist, abandoned it after four months, and started to participate in singing competitions.
-In 1999 she took part in the Radio Stars competition, the Stage Stars, and the Finland Stars.
+In 1999, she took part in the Radio Stars competition, the Stage Stars, and the Finland Stars.
 Modest success in these encouraged her to try for the prestigious Tangomarkkinat.

 She became Tango Queen in 2000, since when she has been a respected and popular singer in Finland.
 A high point in her career was a tour to the US and Canada with Eino Grön.

 She then joined the Pentecostal gospel.